disklosr/stinsel/README.md

 ## What's wrong with `docker-compose` ?

+A lot of people in the self-hosting community use `docker-compose` to manage their servers and stacks.
+I think there are better tools one should explore, even for the simplest of self-hosting setups.
+Ansible is the tool I choose as an alternative and it's what `Stinsel` is based on.

+Here's where `docker-compose` falls short for me:

 * Only deals with defining containers, which only tells half the story.
 You need extra steps to get your config files there before you can start your stack
 * Lack of a good templating engine
 * Doesn't provide a way for securely storing secrets